oktadev/okta-blog/_source/_posts/2021-10-05-okta-dev-plan-changes.md

 ## Meet Okta Developer Edition

 Second, the Developer Starter free plan, now known as Okta Developer Edition, will function as a playground where developers can explore and build their projects in a full-featured, pre-production Okta environment.
-Okta Developer Edition includes 100 monthly active users (MAUs) and is intended for all developers, whether you’re evaluating Okta’s products or creating something for the [Okta Integration Network](https://www.okta.com/okta-integration-network/).
+Okta Developer Edition includes 100 monthly active users (MAUs) and is intended for all developers, whether you're evaluating Okta's products or creating something for the [Okta Integration Network](https://www.okta.com/okta-integration-network/).
 Okta Developer Edition will remain completely free.
 Developers who are already using the Developer Starter free plan with a 15k user limit will continue to enjoy their current allocation of free MAU until they reach the 15k limit, at which point they will need to upgrade to a paid plan.

 We know plan changes can be disruptive, and it can be a challenge to understand potential impacts to your current and prospective projects.
 We believe that these changes will, in the end, clarify the differences between Okta and Auth0 developer offerings.
 Our goal is to give developers everything they need to explore the functionality the Okta environment provides while providing a clear path to Auth0 for developers who want a fully self-service experience.